paraperipeteia/TaskTimeTracker/README.md

 A simple little tracker for tasks made into a browser extension for Chrome-based browsers.
 <br>
 Simple, yet functional.
+To use this, at present (as far as I'm aware), one must download the source code and run it as an unpacked browser extension.

 ## Improvements to be done:
 <ol>